ait-testbed/attackmate/docs/source/installation/sliverfix.rst

 .. note::

-   Please note that this fix is already included in the Dockerfile.
+   Please note that this fix is already included in the Dockerfile and the Ansible role.

 First install all required build-tools.
 This example will install the build-tools in Debian-based distributions: